-Although we have applied to list the notes on the Luxembourg Stock Exchange, the notes constitute a new issue of securities for which there is no established trading market.
+Although we have applied to list the notes on the Luxembourg Stock

+Exchange, the notes constitute a new issue of securities for which there is no established trading market.
 The initial purchasers have advised us that they intend to make a market in the notes, but they are not obligated to do so and may discontinue market-making activities any time.
-Accordingly, we cannot give any assurance as to our operating results, the market for similar securities and interest rates.
-Historically, the market for non-investment grade debt has been subject to disruptions that have caused substantial volatility in the prices of securities similar to the notes.
-We cannot guarantee that the market for the notes will not be subject to similar disruptions or that any such disruptions will not have an adverse effect on the value or marketability of the notes.
+Accordingly, we cannot give any assurance as to

-(1) the likelihood that an active market for the notes will develop,

-- (2) the liquidity of any such market, - (3) the ability of holders to sell their notes, or - (4) the prices that holders may obtain for their notes upon any sale. - Future trading prices for the notes will depend on many factors, including
+- (1) the likelihood that an active market for the notes will develop, - (2) the liquidity of any such market, - (3) the ability of holders to sell their notes, or - (4) the prices that holders may obtain for their notes upon any sale.